-1. Understand what’s in a financial aid package.
+1. Clarify what’s in your financial aid package.

 A college financial aid package will include two types of “aid,” says Levy.
 These are: